pletzer/perf-training/_lessons/python-scatter/03b-ctypes.md

 ### Working example

-Let's return to our `mysum` C++ function, which we would like to call from Python.
+Let's return to our `mysum` C++ function, which we would like to call from Python:
 ```python
 import ctypes
 import numpy